Impact of control signal phase noise on qubit fidelity: Method

 We performed the simulations of the qubit time evolution with Qiskit-Dynamics~\cite{qiskit}, an open-source software which solves the Hamiltonian of the interaction between the electromagnetic field and the qubit.
-The software numerically integrates the time-dependent Schr\"odinger equation to compute the evolution of a qubit under the effect of a control Hamiltonian.
-In our simulations, it allows us to calculate the complete temporal evolution of the qubit state starting from a defined initial condition and driven by control pulses with user-defined parameters.
+The software numerically integrates the time-dependent Schr\"odinger equation to compute the evolution of a qubit under the effect of a control Hamiltonian. {Specifically, we configured Qiskit Dynamics (version 0.4.4) with the JAX backend in double precision and performed the integration using the \textit{jax\_odeint} solver.
+To ensure numerical accuracy and proper resolution of the control waveforms, both the absolute and relative tolerances were set to $10^{-8}$ ($\text{atol} = \text{rtol} = 10^{-8}$), and the maximum internal step size of the solver was strictly constrained to the pulse sampling interval, $\text{max\_step} = dt = 83.3\text{ ps}$.
+This allows us to calculate} the complete temporal evolution of the qubit state starting from a defined initial condition and driven by control pulses with user-defined parameters.
 From the solver output, we obtain the temporal evolution of the qubit state vector, which enables us to evaluate the fidelity between the final state and the ideal state predicted on the basis of the noise-free evolution, thus quantifying the effect of phase noise on the accuracy of qubit control.